 Food prices in Budapest

 Compared to Prague, food prices in Budapest are the same or lower.
-Fruits and vegetables will be priced similarly to the Czech Republic.
+Fruits and vegetables will be slightly cheaper than in the Czech Republic.
 Bread, meat and cheese are up to a third cheaper.
-For water, wine and imported beer, you’ll even save almost half.
+You’ll also save on water, wine or beer.

 In Budapest, you can shop at supermarkets such as Aldi, Lidl, Tesco and in the centre mainly SPAR (but you can also find Aldi in the central market, Lidl and Tesco).